MontpellierRessourcesImagerie/yfp-spots-in-yeasts/README.md

 ## Introduction

-> This Napari plugin's purpose is to extract statistics about YFP spots in yeast cells.
-We produce a segmentation of cells (based on the brightfield) and a segmentation of YFP spots (based on the fluo channel).
+> This Napari plugin's purpose is to extract statistics about fluo spots in yeast cells.
+We produce a segmentation of cells (based on the brightfield) and a segmentation of spots (based on the fluo channel).
 Then, we associate the measures to each cells.

 Unless you use the `NapariJ` plugin to open images, or the `cast_extension.ijm` script to cast files, you can only launch this plugin on `.tif` images.